-Southeastern Free Will Baptist College is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; e-mail: email@example.com/, having been awarded Candidate Status as a Category II institution by the TRACS Accreditation Commission on April 25, 2017.
-This status is effective for a period of up to five years.
-TRACS is recognized by the United States Department of Education (USDOE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+Southeastern Free Will Baptist College is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; e-mail: email@example.com], having been awarded Accredited Status as a Category II institution by the TRACS Accreditation Commission on October 26, 2020.
+This status is effective for a period of five years.
+TRACS is recognized by the United States Department of Education (ED), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).

 The following is from the TRACS website, tracs.org.